roberttstephens/otp/README.md

 # One Time Pad

-This is a one time pad that can be used to generate a random pad, encode the message, and encrypt the message.
+This is a script that can be used to generate a random one time pad, encode the message, and encrypt the message.
 It can also be used to decode and decrypt the message.

 For encoding and decoding, it makes use of a code book to shorten the message.